zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_SLICING.md

 ###### Slicing current status in OAI 5G CN -
 * Role of NSSF -> NSSF currently supports slice selection during pdu session establishment request.
 When AMF is not locally configured with NRF information, then with the help of NSSF, it discovers an appropriate NRF based on S-NSSAI provided.
-* Role of AMF  -> AMF selectes first available SMF from the NF instance list (of SMF instances) provided by appropriate NRF.
+* Role of AMF  -> AMF selects first available SMF from the NF instance list (of SMF instances) provided by appropriate NRF.
 * Role od SMF  -> SMF can associate with multiple UPFs at same time as in slice 2 and 3 from above figure.
 UPF is selected here based on S-NSSAI and DNN.

 As shown in figure above, there are 3 S-NSSAIs configured (Can be differentiated with colors) viz. <br/>